F2I-Consulting/fetpapi/README.md

 	- OPENSSL_INCLUDE_DIR : the OpenSSL include directory
 	- LIB_EAY_RELEASE : the OpenSSL crypto library you want to link with.
 	- SSL_EAY_RELEASE : the OpenSSL ssl library you want to link with.
-- OPTIONALLY, for fesapi support (see [here](https://github.com/F2I-Consulting/fesapi) for documentation on how to build fesapi), please enable the WITH_FESAPI variable and set the following variables :
+- OPTIONALLY, for FESAPI support (see [here](https://github.com/F2I-Consulting/fesapi) for documentation on how to build fesapi), please enable the WITH_FESAPI variable and set the following variables :
-	- HDF5_INCLUDE_DIR : the HDF5 include directory
 	- FESAPI_INCLUDE_DIR : the directory where the fesapi headers are located (generally the include subdirectory of the fesapi installation directory).
 	- (ONLY FOR WINDOWS) FESAPI_LIBRARY_DEBUG : Optional, only used by Visual studio Debug configuration, the fesapi debug library you want to link to.
 	- FESAPI_LIBRARY_RELEASE : the fesapi library you want to link to.